SylvainCorsini/liumo-framework/README.md

 A very light PHP framework.

+It is no longer in development, I am focusing to a new PHP7.1-only framework with all my own components.

 Go to the wiki (https://github.com/scorsi/minimis-framework/wiki) to see all docs.
 And learn how Minimis works.

 ## What's inside Minimis?